 Why did you choose to pursue a career as a designer?
 When did you realize you wanted to pursue this as a career?

-How does it make you feel to win this award?
+How does it make you feel to win the London International Creative Competition USE award?

 Words can’t describe it, really.
-Honored and ecstatic!
-I believe in Kaia so much, and the award just goes to show that my design can touch people, make people feel.
+Honoured and ecstatic!
+I believe in Kaia so much, and the award just goes to show that my design can touch people, and make people feel.
 That’s fascinating to me.

 What do you feel makes your work stand out, that drew the judges’ attention to it?